 - 1 tablespoon kosher salt** + more to taste

 - 3/4 cup (180 mL) “lite” or reduced-fat coconut milk***

 - 6 tablespoons vegan butter, softened at room temperature

 - 1 1/2 tablespoons white miso paste (or mild / yellow miso), softened at room temperature

 - Freshly cracked black pepper to taste

 - Chopped fresh chives, for serving

 - Grab a large bowl.
-If you are using a ricer, add the potatoes to the ricer and pass them through into a large bowl.
-If you are using a potato masher or an electric handheld mixer (on low speed), mash the potatoes.
-Add the warm miso butter-coconut milk combo.
-Fold gently with a silicone spatula or wooden spoon.
-Taste for seasonings and add a bit more kosher salt, as needed, and freshly cracked black pepper to taste.
+If you are using a ricer, add the warm potatoes to the ricer and pass them through into a large bowl.
+If you are using a potato masher, mash the potatoes.
+Add the warm miso butter-coconut milk mixture.
+Fold gently with a silicone spatula or wooden spoon. wooden spoon).
+Be gentle and don't overmix, especially if using Yukon Gold potatoes – it can make the potatoes watery.